Mason-Pfizer monkey virus: Morphology and genetic structure

 M-PMV is an enveloped RNA retrovirus with an icosahedral capsid (20 triangular faces and 12 vertices).
 The nucleic acid is encapsulated inside the spherical core.
 The enveloped virus is made up of lipid bilayer derived from host cell and virus-specific proteins.
 The matrix protein binds with nucleocapsid while lining the inner surface of the envelope to facilitate the viral genome assembly and budding process.
 The retroviral replication process steps include Gag particle formation, transport to the membrane (attachment), entry into the cell, uncoating of the viral capsid, release the genome, synthesis of new viral proteins and nucleic acids, assemble of progeny virions, budding, and viral release.

 About 60% of the virion dry weight made up of proteins, 35% of lipids, around 3% carbohydrate.
 The reverse transcriptase made up of 1771 amino acid protein, gp70 surface 586 aa protein, Pr95 911 aa protein, and Pr78 657 aa protein.
 Based on its structure, the M-PMV is sensitive to formaldehyde, high temperature (heat), and detergents.

 M-PMV contains two types of virus particles.
 One found in the cytoplasm and the other was found extracellularly.
-The intracytoplasmic particles (A-type) are small, ring-shaped structures, and 70 mµ in diameter.
+The intracytoplasmic particles (A-type) are small, ring-shaped structures, and 70 μm in diameter.
 The virions commonly found in a cluster in the cytoplasm and enveloped of the plasma membrane at the cell surface.
 The immature particles bud intracellular and are not considered to be infectious.
 Upon completing budding, immature particles undergo the maturation process (D-type) to acquire infectivity.
 The extracellular mature particles are about 125 nm in diameter, while the nucleoid and core-shell are central cylindrical structures separated by a space of about 8-10 nm.